trapexit/mergerfs/README.md

 * **nullrw=true|false**: turns reads and writes into no-ops.
 The request will succeed but do nothing.
 Useful for benchmarking mergerfs. (default: false)
 * **ignorepponrename=true|false**: ignore path preserving on rename.
 Typically rename and link act differently depending on the policy of `create` (read below).
 Enabling this will cause rename and link to always use the non-path preserving behavior.
 This means files, when renamed or linked, will stay on the same drive. (default: false)
 * **security_capability=true|false**: If false return ENOATTR when xattr security.capability is queried. (default: true)
+* **link_cow=true|false**: When enabled if a regular file is opened which has a link count > 1 it will copy the file to a temporary file and rename over the original.
+Breaking the link and providing a basic copy-on-write function similar to cow-shell. (default: false)
 * **threads=num**: number of threads to use in multithreaded mode.
 When set to zero (the default) it will attempt to discover and use the number of logical cores.
 If the lookup fails it will fall back to using 4.
 If the thread count is set negative it will look up the number of cores then divide by the absolute value. ie. threads=-2 on an 8 core machine will result in 8 / 2 = 4 threads.
 There will always be at least 1 thread.
 NOTE: higher number of threads increases parallelism but usually decreases throughput. (default: number of cores) *NOTE2:* the option is unavailable when built with system libfuse.
 * **fsname=name**: sets the name of the filesystem as seen in **mount**, **df**, etc. Defaults to a list of the source paths concatenated together with the longest common prefix removed.
 * **func.&lt;func&gt;=&lt;policy&gt;**: sets the specific FUSE function's policy.
 See below for the list of value types.
 Example: **func.getattr=newest**